 Our day began with a drive to our starting point at Tickencote.
 Finding a convenient parking spot outside St. Peter’s we went in to gawp at the incredible 12th-century chancel arch, vaulted roof and font.
-This was Colin’s first taste of the English Romanesque and we took lots of photographs.
+This was Colin’s first taste of the English Romanesque and it didn’t disappoint.
+We took lots of photographs

 And so to Withcote Chapel, pausing briefly for a pit-stop at Rutland Sports in Oakham for extra socks – Graham was experiencing frosty toes, having not anticipated the effects of the chilly wind on the feet and owning only several pairs of old ‘holy’ socks (forgive the ecclesiastical pun).